alebermudez-MGP/sops-bds/01-quote-request.md

 <summary>💳 Credit Card payment rules</summary>
 <br>
 <ol>
-<li>Open the <a href="https://alebermudez-mgp.github.io/sops-bds/bds-calculator.html">BDS Program Cost & CC Payment Calculator</a> and enter the enrolled debt amount.</li>
+<li>Open the new calculator and enter the enrolled debt amount.</li>
 <li>The calculator will show Max and Min CC amounts.</li>
 <li>Always use the <strong>Max</strong> amount.</li>
 <li>Use the <strong>Min</strong> only if Sales requests an exception and Management approves it.</li>